Advertiser disclosure

 Application process

 In order to work at Yup, tutors can apply through a simple three-step process.
 First, you’ll need to submit a written application.
 After that, you’ll take a math proficiency exam to ensure that you meet the company’s standards.
 Finally, you’ll undergo a teaching exam designed to mimic a tutoring session.
 Once you’ve passed the last stage, you’ll be eligible to take on hours.
+Keep in mind it is a pretty rigorous exam, and only about 3% of applicants are accepted.

 How it works